 Average duration by sector

-Air transport – for many cases the figure has been inflated by factors outside the control of either the national authorities or the Commission.
-Both the number of pending cases and the average duration increased slightly from November 2014.
+Air transport – in many cases the figure was inflated by factors outside the control of either the national authorities or the Commission.
+The number of pending cases is stable since May 2015 and the average duration has increased by 6 months.

-- The average duration of cases in the area of atmospheric pollution has increased from 37.8 to 41.8 months during the last six months while the number of cases remains stable.
-Compared to one year ago, the duration of cases increased by 26% (33.1 to 41.8 months).
+- The average duration of atmospheric pollution cases slightly increased from 41.8 to 42 months during the last six months.
+The number of cases also went up slightly (+1).
+Compared to 1.5 year ago, the duration of cases increased by 27% (33.1 to 42 months).

-- Despite high number of cases (40) the average duration of infringement proceedings in the road and rail transport area is one of the shortest (16.1 months).
-The same for the field of transport safety which counts the fifth number of cases but has the lowest duration.
+- Despite high number of cases (38) the average duration of infringement proceedings on road and rail transport is one of the shortest (15.7 months).
+The same goes for transport safety which has the third highest number of cases but the lowest duration.

 Types of cases

-- The number of pending infringement cases for late transposition (339) is higher than the number of cases where no transposition measures were notified to the Commission (220 – see “transposition deficit” in the transposition tool).
-This is because – after being notified – the Commission needs a certain time to assess the measures and eventually close the proceedings.
+- The number of pending infringement cases for late transposition (482) is higher than the number of cases where no transposition measures were notified to the Commission (204 cases – see the ‘Transposition deficit’ indicator in the ‘Transposition’ governance tool).
+This is because the Commission needs time to assess the measures and possibly close the proceedings.

-- Good co-operation between Member States and the Commission is very important in this process.
-It can help decrease the time needed for the assessment of national legislation implementing a directive, which can bring down the number of pending cases.
-In this context of sincere cooperation, Member States notifying national transposition measures have to submit clear and precise information indicating unequivocally the laws, regulations and administrative provisions by means of which the Member State considers that it has satisfied the various requirements imposed on it by the directive.
+- Good cooperation between Member States and the Commission can help decrease the time needed to assess national legislation implementing a directive, which can bring down the number of pending cases.
+In particular, the information Member States provide when notifying national transposition measures must be as clear and specific as possible: for example, indicating precisely which laws, regulations and administrative provisions will in their view satisfy the various requirements of the directive.